100% Certified Authentic

 Paul Altieri

 Ask any Rolex collector or enthusiast what their favorite aspect of the brand is, and you can be sure that terms like ‘understated’ and ‘reserved’ will make up at least some of the conversation.
-The unobtrusive, almost minimalist design of models such as the Submariner or the Datejust have always been favored by people content with displaying only the most modest outward expression of their good taste.
+The unobtrusive, almost minimalist design of models such as the Rolex Submariner or the Rolex Datejust has always been favored by people content with displaying only the most modest outward expression of their good taste.

 Yacht-Master II 116680